Geometries (shapely)#

 'GeometryCollection'

-For example, shapely.Point is the simplest function.
+For example, shapely.Point is the simplest function to create a shapely geometry.
 It creates a 'Point' geometry, accepting a tuple of the form (x,y) with the point coordinates:

 pnt1 = shapely.Point((2, 0.5))